-- 1. Proposals for affordable housing development on rural exception sites will be permitted provided that: - a. there is a proven local housing need which cannot be met in any other way; - b. the scale, type and tenure of development is based on the proven needs of the site locality; - it does not form an isolated development, has access to local facilities and public transport, and can be integrated into the existing community; - d. the development is of a scale that is proportionate to the settlement in question; and - e. the design and layout of the proposal respects the rural character of the area and can be satisfactorily integrated into the surrounding landscape. - 2.
+1. Proposals for affordable housing development on rural exception sites within, or on the edge of, a rural settlement will be permitted provided that:

+- a. there is a proven local housing need which cannot be met in any other way; - b. the scale, type and tenure of development is based on the proven needs of the site locality; - c. the sitehas reasonable access to local facilities and public transport, and can be integrated into the existing community; - d. the development is of a scale that is proportionate to the settlement in question; and - e. the design and layout of the proposal respects the rural character of the area and can be satisfactorily integrated into the surrounding landscape. - 2.
 All applications must be accompanied by an up to date housing needs survey for the locality which demonstrates there is an unmet need within that locality for accommodation by households whose needs are not met by the local housing market due to affordability (local incomes or house prices) or specific housing requirements such as older age or disability.
-A member of each household is required to have either:

-- a. been ordinarily resident in the locality or previously lived in the locality for 6 of the last 12 months or 3 of the last 5 years; or - b. has a strong family connection who have been resident in the locality for at least 5 years; or - c. a demonstrable need by virtue of their employment to live in the area; or - d. any other demonstrable need to the satisfaction of the Council. - 3.
+A member of each household is required to have either: - a. been ordinarily resident in the locality or previously lived in the locality for 6 of the last 12 months or 3 of the last 5 years; or - has a strong family connection who have been resident in the locality for at least 5 years; or - c. a demonstrable need by virtue of their employment to live in the area; or - d. any other demonstrable need to the satisfaction of the Council. - 3.
 In all cases affordable housing units will be restricted in perpetuity to occupation by households with a member in housing need as defined above. - 4.
 Under no circumstances will schemes be permitted where the number of affordable units exceeds the need identified in the Housing Needs Survey. - 5.
 An element of market housing may be included within a rural exception scheme, to provide sufficient cross-subsidy to facilitate the delivery of affordable homes where viability for 100% affordable housing cannot be achieved and/or when there is zero or limited government and/or Council housing grant available.

-- 3.38.
-In the interest of flexibility the term 'small-scale' is not defined within this policy.
-All proposals under this policy must however be proportionate to the size of the settlement in question and must be of a scale commensurate with the rural character of the area. - 3.39.
-Exception sites must meet local needs and the term 'locality' within RES6 means the parish in which the site is located and adjoining parishes. - 3.40.
-All schemes involving an element of market housing must be robustly justified through a viability appraisal which should highlight that the amount of any market housing included is minimised so that only sufficient finance is raised to provide the required cross-subsidy without leaving a residual profit.
+- 3.37.
+Exception sites must meet local needs and the term 'locality' within RES6 means the parish in which the site is located and adjoining parishes. - 3.38.
+All schemes involving an element of market housing must be robustly justified through a viability appraisal which should highlight that the amount of any market housing included is minimised so that only sufficient finance is raised to provide the required cross-subsidy without leaving a residual profit. - 3.39.

-3.41.
 For clarity, Policy RES6 applies to all areas of the Borough including those within the Green Belt.